Sweetblood22/hello_sol_system/README.md

 # Me

 I am a mathematician, statistician, who enjoys leveraging machine learning to construct intuitive analyses and data visualizations.
-As a result I spend a lot of time programming, in Python currently, so that my work can be captured, documented, and encapsulated components of tools.
+As a result I spend a lot of time programming, in Python currently, so that my work can be captured, documented, and encapsulated into usable tools.

 # Markdown Playground